estarlincito/tyne/dev.md

   - pattern

 - DEFAULT value in object and array
-- union
+- enums
-- add
+- refine
-- shape
+- transform

 // declare my schema and then iterate over it to return a new schema